Notes on the Making Of Ping Pong Color

 Blocks

-As of time of writing this, there are 100 hand-made blocks, lots of them 'small' variations of others.
-These blocks are by themselves built by objects such as 'Moving Spikes', 'Black Holes', 'Pick-ups'
+There are 100 hand-made blocks, these blocks are by themselves built by individual objects such as 'Moving Spikes', 'Black Holes', 'Pick-ups', etc...

 Examples of some blocks used in the level generation